 Whether you live in an area with poor air quality, have been affected by the smoke from the recent wildfires or just keep waking up with a scratchy throat or nose, investing in an air purifier could be a game changer, as it can help improve the quality of air that circulates from your bedroom to your kitchen and beyond.

-While everyone could benefit from cleaner air, there are specific populations who should seriously consider investing in this must-have device.
-Board-certified allergist and immunologist at Columbia Allergy Dr. Sanjeev Jain explains that those who have allergies to pet, mold, dust, mites and other indoor allergens sometimes feel congested in the comfort of their home.
+While everyone could benefit from cleaner air, Board-certified allergist and immunologist at Columbia Allergy Dr. Sanjeev Jain explains that those who have allergies to pet, mold, dust, mites and other indoor allergens sometimes feel congested in the comfort of their home.
 That’s where an air purifier comes to the rescue.
 “The use of a small-particle or high-efficiency particulate air [HEPA] filter in the home can help trap these allergens to reduce a person’s exposure while indoors, especially when particles are more likely to be airborne, such as during vacuuming, using a fan or using central heating or air conditioning,” he explains.

 Not only will this make it easier to inhale and exhale, but the quality of your air is better, creating a calmer living environment.
 Households with elderly individuals or infants and those who are very sensitive to allergens should research thoroughly to ensure they are reaping the most benefit from their purifier.